BielRoig/hfeb-guide/content/docs/matchup-spread/gat.md

 A very strong line can be:

-> Duress to see the hand and strip Gush, a counter, or removal.
+> Duress to see the hand and strip Gush.
-> Cabal Therapy as backup to strip Psychatog, Quirion Dryad, or another card you've seen.
+> Cabal Therapy as backup to strip Psychatog or Quirion Dryad.
-> Then resolve your key piece.

 This sequence can slow the opponent down significantly, especially if you can strip both the card-advantage card and the threat or interaction.

-In general, you should prefer having Duress post-board exactly because it lets you understand which version of the plan the opponent is following: are they trying to protect themselves?
+You should prefer having Duress post-board exactly because it lets you understand which version of the plan the opponent is following: are they trying to protect themselves?
 Trying to apply pressure?
 Do they have removal?
 Counters?
 Hate?

 The more information you have, the better you can pick the line.